norouzi/mih/README.txt

 cache/linscan_128_1B.mat, which stores the results and timings for 100-NN search on 1 million, 10 million, 100 million, and 1 billion binary codes.
-If the output file does not exist (the first time), the output file is created with the appropriate number of elements in an struct array (depending on -nMs <n1 n2 n3 ...>).
+If the output file does not exist (the first time), the output file is created with the appropriate number of elements in an struct array (based on -nMs <n1 n2 ..>).
 If the output file exists (from the second time), the file is appended with the new results.

 Note that '-nMs 1 10 100 1000' lets the program know that we intend to run the experiments on 4 subsets of the dataset (with 1M, 10M, 100M, and 1B data points)